reubenharry/website/content/maths/Fourier.md

 ### Extending Fourier analysis to linear functionals

 There's a complex story re. the analysis part of Fourier analysis, namely finding classes of functions for which the Fourier transform is a well defined unitary isomorphism.
 One clear problem is that we want things like the $\delta$ function to be such that $\mathcal{F}\delta = 1$, but it has none of the properties of a function.
-Not to mention to Fourier transform of, e.g. a complex exponential.
+Not to mention the Fourier transform of, e.g. a complex exponential.

 In summary, one common approach is to first take some quite restricted set of well-behaved functions (such as the Schwartz functions, which are functions which decay very rapidly) and then obtain "distributions" (not to be confused with the probabilistic sense), which are linear functionals on this restricted set.